aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/slicer/_index.md

 ### numberOfColumns {#numberOfColumns--}

-Returns or sets the number of columns in the specified slicer.
+Returns or sets the number of columns in the slicer.
 The default value is 1.

 ```javascript
 numberOfColumns : number;